danoctavian/awesome-anti-censorship/README.md

 - [antizapret](https://github.com/AntiZapret/antizapret) - List of Russian government's IP addresses.
 - [BlockCheck](https://github.com/ValdikSS/blockcheck) - A script that detects what kind of blocking (DNS, IP, DPI) your ISP is using (for Russia).
 - [GoodbyeDPI](https://github.com/ValdikSS/GoodbyeDPI) - Passive Deep Packet Inspection blocker and Active DPI circumvention utility (for Windows)
+- [DPITunnel](https://github.com/zhenyolka/DPITunnel) - DPI Tunnel is an application for Android that uses various techniques to bypass DPI (Deep Packet Inspection) systems, which are used to block some sites.

 ### Steganography
 - [DissidentX](https://github.com/bramcohen/DissidentX) - DissidentX is encoding messages in files on the web.